jyax/3d-factory-digital-twin/README.md

 - Run with these commands: (from project directory)
 	- `cd ./mqtt-emulator/setup`
 	- `docker-compose -f compose-mongo-emqx.yaml up --build --force-recreate -d`
+- Note: The application is configured to retrieve files from MongoDB hosted in Google Cloud.
+If this is not working, change the MongoDB URL in dbconnect/index.js to localhost.

 ## Live-Data Emulator